endric-daues/ipcauchy/README.md

 ![Screenshot](ipcauchy.jpeg)

 The code contained here follows the theory and numerical study described in (http://www.optimization-online.org/DB_HTML/2020/06/7858.html).
 Users can download the directory and use the **example.py** file to count solutions to Knapsack instances with a single constraint using a complex path integral that follows a circular, elliptic or shortest path.
-The code is written in Python 3.
+The code is written in Python 3 and is compatible with Python 3.6<=.

 First, the quadpy numerical integration library must be installed.
 Some additional libraries such as gmpy2 and Dijkstar may also require installation.